 There are good reasons for this knowledge gap—utilities can be (and usually are) reluctant to share details of disconnections.
 Also, it can be difficult to calculate the full cost of disconnections when you try to include administrative costs and analysis, and sometimes disconnections can serve as providing information to a utility about which properties are vacant.
 However, there are also good reasons for utilities to measure this information and to make it available for use.
 How will decision makers know how important disconnections are if there is no data to back up the claims?
 How will a utility decide it’s worth the cost of meters and radios to perform disconnections remotely if they don’t know how much revenue they recover from different types of customers who typically get shut off?
 How much does it cost a utility and its paying customers when staff disconnect non-paying customers?

 Current data, with appropriate analysis, could go a long way in finding some answers to these questions and helping decision makers and utility staff sort through all of their options when it comes to collections and disconnections.

-If you are aware of publicly available disconnection data or you are utility who is willing to share your data, please reach out to me at email@example.com.
+If you are aware of publicly available disconnections data or you are utility who is willing to share your data, please reach out to me at firstname.lastname@example.org.